arc64/responsive-card-layout/README.md

 - Individual project cards and other page elements could be separate components.
 As it is ProjectList and ToggleView are the only two I created.
 - Intentional lack of  alt text on images in cards as images are treated as deconration not content in this implementation.

-area roles
-keyboard nav
-specify the main content
+## Assumptions

 ## Todo:
 - [] Add <section> for accessbility in cards
 - [] Dividing line missing below elements in mobile view
 - [] Font sizing and line-height to match figma designs
 - [] Image ratios to match figma designs
+- [] Make images responsive
 - [] Replace icons with designed icons
 - [] Add header to page
 - [] bug: fix focus styles
-- [] but: misaligned progress bar in list view
+- [x] bug: misaligned progress bar in list view, add aria role